 Even though we men like to say, "we are pregnant," the reality is I've never personally been pregnant.

 Using that logic to market your maternity clothing line, for example, a marketing consultant might tell you to show ads only to women in the 22-35-year-old age group who are married, homeowners, and who have a household income of over $75,000.

 But who else might your powerful message about maternity clothes impact in such a way to boost sales?
 Maybe...

 - I as the husband who hears my wife worry about what she can wear as our little bun in the oven grows and she can't fit into her regular clothes for now

 - Her girlfriends who might throw her a baby shower and are in touch with her weekly, if not daily, and have probably been there themselves

-- The soon-to-be grandparents, i.e. her parents and my parents, who are wondering what to get her and are excited about the pregnancy
+- The soon-to-be grandparents, i.e. her parents and my parents, are wondering what to get her and are excited about the pregnancy

-- The soon-to-be aunts and uncles, i.e. her brothers and sisters and mine, who are also wondering what to get her and are excited about the pregnancy
+- The soon-to-be aunts and uncles, i.e., her brothers and sisters and mine, who are also wondering what to get her and are excited about the pregnancy

 "But Wes.
 But Wes!
 How do I know who all of these people are and how to reach them, hmmm??"

-While I undestand there is probably not a Facebook page or TV show for "cousins of pregnant women," if you focus on creating a powerful message that has a great headline, tells a compelling story, and you test, measure, and monitor it, you can expand your audience beyond the narrow range I described above and achieve a positive ROI on your ad spend.
+While I understand there is probably not a Facebook page or TV show for "cousins of pregnant women," if you focus on creating a powerful message that has a great headline, tells a compelling story, and test, measure, and monitor it, you can expand your audience beyond the narrow range I described above and achieve a positive ROI on your ad spend.